cognitedata/cdp-spark-datasource/README.md

 Learn more about 3D models and revisions [here](https://doc.cognitedata.com/dev/concepts/resource_types/3dmodels.html)

 Note that the Open Industrial Data project does not have any 3D models.
 To test this example, you need a project with existing 3D models.
-There are five options for listing metadata about 3D models:
+There are four options for listing metadata about 3D models:
-`3dmodels`, `3dmodelrevisions`, `3dmodelrevisionmappings`, `3dmodelrevisionnodes` and `3dmodelrevisionsectors`.
+`3dmodels`, `3dmodelrevisions`, `3dmodelrevisionmappings` and `3dmodelrevisionnodes`.

 ```scala
 // Read 3D models metadata from a project with 3D models and revisions